If you’re a skincare enthusiast, chances are that you’ve used a scrub before.

 Body and facial scrubs are incredibly beneficial.
 By removing dead skin, they improve your skin’s absorption of moisturizer.
 That way, any moisturizer applied after a good scrub will penetrate the skin more deeply.

 Besides that, they unclog pores and keep ingrown hairs at bay.
-Using a body scrub regularly can help clear your pores and avoid razor bumps and ingrown hairs.

 When is the Best Time to Use a Scrub?